extratone/bilge/annotation/highlights.md

 # [Public Beta - Drafts User Guide](https://docs.getdrafts.com/public-beta/)

 > *   *   **New:** Implemented `toJSON()` function on `Draft` script objects to produce standardize rendering of a draft, which is also compatible with `JSON.stringify`.
 Useful for posting to webhooks, etc.

+> `Draft` script object has new convenience `urls()` function that returns an array or URL strings found in the draft content.

 # [Flags & Tagging - Drafts User Guide](https://docs.getdrafts.com/docs/drafts/tagging#scoped-tags)